 Each January in Ottawa close to 1,200 professionals gather for Cannexus, Canada’s largest bilingual National Career Development Conference.
 The conference is designed to promote the exchange information and explore innovative approaches in career counselling and career development.
 It features world-class keynotes, 150+ education sessions, networking opportunities and a tradeshow.

 Cannexus is presented with the support of The Counselling Foundation of Canada and a broad network of supporting organizations.

 Summer Skills Academy

-In 2013, CERIC debuted its Summer Skills Academy, a program of two-day seminars to meet the needs of career practitioners, executive directors and other professionals for training that is face-to-face, in-depth, and, importantly, fits their budget.
+CERIC runs its Summer Skills Academy, a program of two-day seminars to meet the needs of career practitioners, executive directors and other professionals for training that is face-to-face, in-depth, and, importantly, fits their budget.
 Topics address emerging techniques, current trends and management fundamentals

 CERIC has been partnering with select associations and organizations across Canada to present a series of continuing education events.
 These “Mini-Forums” engage career development professionals in the communities where they work and provide valuable, cost-effective learning opportunities.